 A matching scheme approach will be taken to ensure each fellow is matched with the optimal mentors and will take account areas of interest as well as practical considerations.
 Mentors will be sought from across both the regional universities and trusts and if required outside of region.

-Mentors will join the fellowship for both the induction period and final presentation day with a minimum time commitment agreed during the programme.
+Mentors will join the programme for both the induction period and final presentation day with a minimum time commitment agreed during the programme.

 The mentorship team will: